aws/aws-toolkit-azure-devops/AWS-Extension/Docs/tutorials.rst

 ============================================================

 Starting in the `Visual Studio Marketplace <https://marketplace.visualstudio.com/>`_ search on :samp:`AWS Tools`.
 The search results finds an extension published by Amazon Web Services that contains a set of build tasks for AWS.
-If using VSTS online, click the :guilabel:`Install` button to have the extension installed into your account.
+If using Visual Studio Team Services online, click the :guilabel:`Install` button to have the extension installed into your account.
 If using an on-premise Team Foundation Services setup, click :guilabel:`Download` to install the extension locally.

        .. image:: images/AWSVSTSdownload.png